miklevin/MikeLev.in/api.md

     first.last

 **Rationale**: To create a first successful experience connecting to the Botify API.
+If you run this and see your name, congratulations!
+You're a Botify employee.
+Also, you're connecting to the API.

 # List Orgs: How To Get the List of Projects And Their Orgs Given Username